teracyhq-incubator/teracy-dev-k8s/docs/ha-scalable-wordpress.md

-# High availablity, scalable WordPress
+# High availability, scalable WordPress

-Follow this guide to set up a high availablity (HA) and scalable WordPress deployment on a k8s cluster.
+Follow this guide to set up a high availability (HA) and scalable WordPress deployment on a k8s cluster.

 ## Prerequisites